semei12/semie101/README.md

 # Hello I'm Semei Kibumba
-I come from the streets
+I comer from the streets